kirandeep7889/HRMS-AVISOFT/README.md

 The tests focus on verifying the presence and functionality of the search input and search button.

+## 6. edit-employee
+The editEmployee branch is designed to enable administrators and super administrators to edit employee details within the application.

+This feature involves several components and actions to ensure a smooth and dynamic user experience when modifying employee information.

+OVERVIEW:-

+Redux Slice for Editing State: Manages the state related to editing mode and stores pre-edited employee details.

+Dynamic Component Rendering: The CreateUpdateEmployee component dynamically adjusts its behavior and presentation based on whether it is in editing mode or creating a new employee.

+Key Components-

+1. Redux Slice (editingSlice):

+State Structure:
+isEditing: A boolean flag indicating if the application is in editing mode.

+preEditedEmployeeDetails: An array storing the details of the employee before editing begins.

+2. Action Dispatching:

+When an admin or superadmin clicks the edit option on the employee list page, two actions are dispatched: setEditing(true): Enables editing mode. setPreEditedEmployeeDetails(employeeDetails): Stores the selected employee's details in the state.

+3. Dynamic Component (CreateUpdateEmployee):

+Dynamic Header: Displays "Edit Employee" or "Create Employee" based on the isEditing flag.
+Pre-filled Form: Utilizes the preEditedEmployeeDetails to pre-fill the form fields when editing an employee.

 Key Components of the Testing Strategy:-

 Setup Testing Environment: Create a mock store to simulate the application's state and provide necessary context for the component.